ICv2—Staying Ahead of the Trends

 - Anime and manga

 - Movie/TV products, including merch, home media, and more

 ICv2's content is respected throughout the industries it covers, and used as a resource by the top business and popular press, including:

 Both Print and Online

 ICv2 Daily Insider email newsletter, every business day

 What is ICv2?

 ICv2 stands for Internal Correspondence version 2 (see more about Internal Correspondence below in "History").
-The ICv2 website -- www.ICv2.com -- provides news and information for pop culture retailers from "inside the world of pop culture products," with the only daily trade news, in-depth analysis, and product and sales information available anywhere.
-The ICv2 Guides provide bestseller lists, info on upcoming releases, market reports, previes, reviews and features to help retailers better manage their businesses and librarians better manage their collections.
+The ICv2 website -- www.ICv2.com -- provides news and information for geek culture retailers, with the only daily trade news, in-depth analysis, and product and sales information available anywhere.
+Internal Correspondence provides bestseller lists, info on upcoming releases, market reports, previews, reviews and features to help retailers better manage their businesses and librarians better manage their collections.

 Who we are--